-The 12th, 13th and 14th editions of ‘Emery’s Elements of Medical Genetics’, a medical genetic textbook for undergraduates, were written by Dr Peter Turnpenny and Prof Sian Ellard (Molecular Genetics, Exeter).
+The 12th, 13th and 14th editions of ‘Emery’s Elements of Medical Genetics’, a medical genetic textbook for undergraduates, were written by Dr Peter Turnpenny (recently retired consultant in the department) and Prof Sian Ellard (Molecular Genetics, Exeter).
 The 13th edition received the BMJ Student Textbook Award for 2008.

 Trainees undertaking Higher Specialist Training are required to have an annual assessment (ARCP).
 By clicking on the your specialty you will find the requirements for your assessment.
 The checklists are by no means exhaustive and it is advised that you communicate with your Training Programme Director or Educational Supervisor for more detailed requirement information once you have been scheduled for an assessment Please use these checklists as a guide when preparing for your assessment.
 Its is your responsibility to check what is expected of you and prepare accordingly.
 The JRCPTB website is an invaluable source of assessment information.

 The Training Hospitals: